Danny Jackson

 Danny Lynn Jackson (born January 5, 1962) is an American former professional baseball pitcher who played 15 seasons in Major League Baseball from 1983 to 1997.
 He played for the Kansas City Royals, Cincinnati Reds, Chicago Cubs, Pittsburgh Pirates, Philadelphia Phillies, St. Louis Cardinals, and San Diego Padres.

 Jackson is best known for pitching an immaculate inning during Game 5 of the 1985 World Series, which remains the only immaculate inning pitched in postseason play.
-He would go on to win the World Series that year with the Royals, as well as the 1990 World Series with the Reds.
+He won the World Series that year with the Royals, as well as the 1990 World Series with the Reds.

 Early life

 Danny Lynn Jackson was born on January 5, 1962, in San Antonio, Texas.
 His family moved to the greater Denver area, where Jackson starred in three sports at Aurora Central High School.
 The Oakland Athletics drafted him in the 24th round as a high school senior in 1980, but Jackson opted to go to the University of Oklahoma.
 He played for the Sooners in 1981 before opting to transfer to Trinidad State Junior College in Trinidad, Colorado.
 In 1982, the Royals, with the first pick in the January secondary phase draft, chose Jackson.